eigenfoundation/eigengov/grants-oversight-council/transparency-report-template.md

 \[Summary of Evaluation\]

-* Whether this Initiative is aligned to the greater annual Strategy
+* Whether the grants are aligned to the greater annual Initiatives
 * Assessment on whether the Grant Team has made progress / met the Initiative criteria they set out to achieve
 * Brief evaluation of how Grant Team has been conducting its grant process
 * Any concerns/discrepancies uncovered (spent over the budget, etc)